jspkay/impressive/readme.md

 So, in essence: this project aims at being a viable alternative to all the current software and offer a simple gui to interact with the elements.

+# Building

+In order to build the libraries, you need npm.

+Run ``npm install``.
+This will install all the necessary packages to proceed with generating the libraries needed.

+Then, it is necessary to build the bundle using ``browserify``.
+To do that, simply run

+``npx browserify browserify.js > bundle.js``.

+This command generates the file `bundle.js` which is imported in the file *`index.html`.

 # Installation

 There is really nothing to install, it's just a simple web page.
 Although you might want to take a look at the following section, just in case.

 # Usage